afsdlk/elixir_alerts/README.md

-# ELIXIR QUANTUM ODBC DB ALERT APP WITH CONTROL VERSION
+Includes
+  - Phoenix app with odbc configured
+  - Phoenix app database

-Includes two test db containers and a git browser http server
+  - two test db containers and a git browser http server
+  - Gitlist browser for alerts's data

 ## How to RUN it:

 IMPORTANT, ALL DOCKER COMMANDS ARE PLACED UNDER ./bin, so makes sense to use them from the app root folder